directus-labs/guest-authoring/do-apps/index.md

 ## Summary
-In summary, this is a very high level guide to get you to quickly deploy Directus as a DO App.
-If you are already ingrained into the Digital Ocean product line, this the App Platform is a great choice to host your backend while utilizing the rest of what Digital Ocean has to offer.
+This guide offers a swift walkthrough for deploying Directus on DO App.
+If you're familiar with Digital Ocean's products, its App Platform is an excellent backend hosting choice, complemented by the platform's robust features.

-A few things to note:
+Key takeaways:

- - Any changes made to the Environment Variables will instantly trigger a new build and deployment
+ - Modifying Environment Variables or the Dockerfile triggers immediate rebuilds and deployments.
- - Any changes made to the Dockerfile in your repo will instantly trigger a new build and deployment
+ - Deployments are seamless, with zero downtime.
+Failed builds revert to the last successful version.
- - Your backend will NEVER go down during a new build and deployment.
-Even if the build fails, it will auto fallback to the last healthy image.
+ - With Storage and Managed DB, your data remains secure, even if you halt the app for future migration.

- - As long as you are using Storage and Managed DB, you will never lose any data if you stop the app and want to migrate in the future.
+For queries or assistance, find me on the Directus Discord.
+I'm here to help!

-I hope you were able to learn what was needed to get yourself up and running.
-If you have any questions you can find me in the Directus Discord and I would be glad to help.
+-onelove